Many California MRFs are successfully recovering foodservice packaging, although the specific material and packaging types recovered vary greatly.

 For MRFs to accept materials, there must be end markets!
 For more information about End Markets, visit our end markets page or view an interactive map of end markets for a variety of foodservice packaging materials.

 Some communities have expressed concern about adding foodservice packaging to a recycling program because of food residue.
-But, two recent studies have shown that foodservice packaging is no more contaminated with food than other commonly recycled food-contact items like bottles, jars or cans.
-Read more about the 2013 and 2014 studies, or watch the webinar.
+But, a recent study has shown that foodservice packaging is no more contaminated with food than other commonly recycled food-contact items like bottles, jars or cans.
+Read more about the 2022 study.